McGill-DMaS/Kam1n0-Community/README.md

 ## Sym1n0

-Application Type: Sym1n0 (v2 only)
+* Application Type: Sym1n0 (v2 only)
-Clone search by symbolic execution and concrete execution.
+* Clone search by symbolic execution and concrete execution.
-Differentiate functions based on their different I/O behavior.
+* Differentiate functions based on their different I/O behavior.
-Clone search conducted on the abstract syntax graph constructed from IR.
+* Clone search conducted on the abstract syntax graph constructed from Vex IR (powered by LibVex).
   * \+ Clone search across different assembly code families.
     * For example, indexed x86 binaries but the query is ARM code.
   * \+ Subgraph clone search.
   * \+ Support a wide range of families .
     * x86, AMD64, MIPS32, MIPS64, PowerPC32, PowerPC64, ARM32, and ARM64.
   * \+ An efficient dynamic-static hybrid approach.
   * \+ Ideal for analyzing firmware compiled for different processors.
   * \- Sensitive to heavy graph manipulation (such as a full flattening).
   * \- Sensitive to large scale breakdown of basic block integrity.